byondx-dev/byondsec/README.md

 - **Border Beams**: Animated flowing borders for pricing highlights.
 - **Scroll Reveal**: Staggered entrance animations for content.
 - **Logo Loop**: Infinite scrolling SVG marquee.
+- **Articles Experience**: Blog/Articles overview with category cards, carousel strip on the homepage, mega-dropdown in the header, and detail pages with sticky TOC and related posts.

 ### 🛠 Architecture
 - **Single Page Application (SPA)** with client-side routing.